ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 }
 ```

-[matches!](file:///Users/sanj/.rustup/toolchains/stable-aarch64-apple-darwin/share/doc/rust/html/std/macro.matches.html) is a macro that tests if a value matches a given pattern, returning a bool value to indicate success and failure.
+[matches!](https://doc.rust-lang.org/std/macro.matches.html) is a macro that tests if a value matches a given pattern, returning a bool value to indicate success or failure.

 In summary:

 ```{.rust .scrollx}
 // pseudocode
 // Given a Result<T, E>

 Ok(_)  -> true  // bool
 Err(_) -> false // bool
 ```